Textualize/rich/docs/source/live.rst

 - "crop" Show renderable up to the terminal height.
 The rest is hidden.
 - "ellipsis" Similar to crop except last line of the terminal is replaced with "...".
 This is the default behavior.
 - "visible" Will allow the whole renderable to be shown.
 Note that the display cannot be properly cleared in this mode.
+- "tail" Show the trailing lines of the renderable, up to the terminal height.

 .. note::